cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 - `curl` binaries.

 ## Step 1
 You can use `cardano-cli` to create a _blueprint_ transaction from some `UTXO` you own.
-First, initiate a Cardano-node on the pre-production network:
+First, initiate a Cardano node on the pre-production network:

  ```shell
  ./testnets/cardano-node.sh ~/code/hydra/testnets/preprod